 William Wesselhoeft was a homeopathic physician.
 He maintained his offices at 398 Marlborough.

 William Wesselhoeft’s father died in August of 1909, and William and Emily Wesselhoeft moved temporarily to his home at 176 Commonwealth.
 They remained there until the house was sold in December of 1911, after which they moved back to 398 Marlborough.

 In 1911, while the Wesselhoefts were living at 176 Commonwealth, 398 Marlborough was the home of Charles Benjamin Barnes, Jr., a lawyer, and his wife, Josephine Lea (Low) Barnes.
 Their primary residence was in Hingham, but in 1909 they also had maintained a Boston home at 211 Beacon.
 When the Wesselhoefts moved back to 398 Marlborough, the Barneses moved to 176 Commonwealth for the 1911-1912 winter season.
 By 1913, they were living at 111 Marlborough, Charles Barnes’s parents’ former home (his father died in June of 1912).

 The Wesselhoefts continued to live at 398 Marlborough until about 1918, and he continued to maintain his medical offices there.
-In 1918-1919, he was a Lt.
-Colonel in the US Army, serving as director of Base Hospital 44 at Fort Dix, New Jersey, and in France.
-By 1920, they had moved to The Austerfield at 7-9 Massachusetts Avenue, and he had moved his offices to the Hotel Cambridge at 483-485 Beacon.
+In September of 1917, he enlisted in the US Army Medical Corps, serving as Lt.
+Colonel at Camp Dix, New Jersey, and then as director of Base Hospital No. 44, in France.
+He was discharged in April of 1919, after which they lived in an apartment at The Austerfield at 7-9 Massachusetts Avenue, and he moved his offices to the Hotel Cambridge at 483-485 Beacon.
 Emily Wesselhoeft continued to own 398 Marlborough and lease it to others.

 The house was not listed in the 1919 Blue Book.